 From the first full pay period on or after 22 December 2020, any direction or request given by an employer under Schedule I:

-- can't be unreasonable in all of the circumstances.
+- couldn't be unreasonable in all of the circumstances.

-An employer, who issues a direction, makes a request or makes an agreement under the provisions of Schedule I, consents to the Commission arbitrating any disputes about the direction, request or agreement.
+An employer who issued a direction, made a request or made an agreement under the provisions of Schedule I consented to the Commission arbitrating any disputes about the direction, request or agreement.

-Remote working arrangements apply to an employee working from their home, or any other location, that isn’t the premises of the employer.
+Remote working arrangements applied to an employee working from their home, or any other location that wasn't the premises of the employer.

-Employees who have agreed with their employer to work remotely can also agree to change their spread of ordinary hours to allow them to work between:
+Employees who had agreed with their employer to work remotely could also agree to change their spread of ordinary hours to allow them to work between: